Dear reader of ADxS.org, please excuse the disruption.

 It is also conceivable that the genetic disposition itself already involves a high level of sensitivity, which is further intensified by early childhood stress.

-Just as we understand ADHD-HI as a typical stress reaction of extroverted characters and ADHD-I as a stress reaction of introverted characters, i.e. as an amplification and exaggeration of the already inherent characteristics and traits, an (injury-related) overly open stimulus filter could also represent an intensification of the already existing increased sensitivity, which is caused by the overreactivity of the stress regulation systems and by a general state of arousal that is overdriven to hyperarousal.
+Just as we understand ADHD-HI as a typical stress reaction of extroverted characters and ADHD-I as a stress reaction of introverted characters, i.e. as an amplification and exaggeration of the already inherent characteristics and traits, an (injury-related) overly open stimulus filter could also represent an intensification of the already existing increased sensitivity, which is caused by the overreactivity of the stress regulation systems and by a general state of arousal overdriven to hyperarousal.

 2. Increased sensitivity / sensory overload and ADHD